pvt-quay/atpcloud_api/README.md

 ## Retrieving a list

-When retrieving the contents of a list the entity type parameter (-D) takes no argument:
+When retrieving the contents of a list the entity type parameter takes no argument:

     $ ./atp.rb -a get -l blocklist -D -t auth_token
     {